Fairview, Dublin: Parks

+The park contains a mix of trees including Norway maple, birch, beech, horse-chestnut, poplar, evergreen oak, and flowering cherry.
+A sessile oak was planted during National Tree Week 2012 to mark 50 years of music by The Dubliners.
+Previously, the park had large seasonal flower borders near the bandstand and children's playground.

-A memorial statue of Seán Russell was unveiled by Cumann Uaigheann Na Laochra Gael, in Fairview Park, in September 1951.
-A new statue of him was erected in May 2009.
-The park also features a sculpture by Joe Moran, Family Unit 1.
+A memorial statue of Seán Russell was unveiled by Cumann Uaigheann Na Laochra Gael, in Fairview Park, on 9 September 1951.
+A new statue of him was erected in May 2009 after the original was beheaded by "LGBT and anti-Nazi groups" in 2005.
+The park also features a sculpture by Joe Moran, Family Unit 1, which was commissioned in 1988.
 Alongside a number of other sites, Fairview Park was considered as a location for the Garden of Remembrance in the early 1970s.

 On 19 March 1983, prior to the first Dublin Pride parade, a march was held from Liberty Hall to Fairview Park.
 This was in response to the murder of Declan Flynn in the park, and the resulting trial.

-Fairview Park was built on reclaimed land.
-It was temporarily reduced in size during the 2000s, due to the development of the Dublin Port Tunnel, the entrance to which is approximately a kilometre beyond the park perimeter.
+The park was temporarily reduced in size during the 2000s, due to the development of the Dublin Port Tunnel, the entrance to which is approximately a kilometre beyond the park perimeter.
 The park has now been restored.
 It contains two small playgrounds and a larger playground which includes a skate park.
-The park also contained a bandstand, which was removed during the construction of the Port Tunnel.
+The bandstand was removed during the construction.
+After this redevelopment, the planting in the park moved from seasonal displays to more pollinator friendly native species.

 The park contains several association football pitches.
 Both Sheriff Y.C. and Belvedere play home games in the park.

 A smaller park, Bram Stoker Park, is located in front of the Georgian terrace of Marino Crescent; both the park and the street are in a pocket of neighbouring Clontarf.
 Stoker was born in number 15 Marino Crescent.